Restaurant that beat Biden in court faces affirmative action backlash

 As the courts ruled, the set-asides were blocking access, and now all owners should have equal access to the same benefits, based on when they applied.
 Mr. Nyman does not have special access.

-The Washington Times reached out to both emailers and got no response.
+The Washington Times reached out to both emailers and received no response.

 Brigading, or flooding a restaurant’s online reviews, over politics is not new.
 Conservatives did it when a restaurant refused to serve a senior Trump White House official.